|

 Visiting North Macedonia from Albania

 Macedonia, or North Macedonia as the Greeks want this country to be called, borders Albania and is easily reached on the east side of Lake Ohrid.
-The trout fish shown below is indigenous to Lake Orhad.
-The waiter at this restaurant really knew how to debone a fish.
+The trout fish shown below is indigenous to Lake Ohrid.
+The waiter at this restaurant knew how to debone a fish.
+Also shown is the Monastery of St. Naum, a wonderful place on the south end of the Lake.

 Unfortunately, we were only able to visit North Macedonia for a day, but we had a great time learning about the city of Ohrid and the Country of North Macedonia.
 We particularly enjoyed our visit to the National Park “Galičica” in the mountains on the eastern shore of Lake Ohrid.
 We also just loved the beauty of Lake Ohrid.
 The view from the Ohrid Castle was spectacular.